StakeNode777/solana-node-manager/README.md

 - ⚡ **Instant hot swap** — 0.8 to 3 seconds
 - 🔄 **Automatic failover** with minimal downtime
 - 🌐 Switch between two or more servers
+- 🛡️ Focus on source code **security and transparency**
-- 🔑 Validator identity key stored encrypted
+- 🔑 **Encrypted** validator identity and server credentials
-- 🔐 Server access credentials also stored encrypted
+- 🧠 Simple configuration and CLI-based operation
 - 📲 Monitoring & alerts via Telegram
 - 🌍 Possible management through a web interface (“Web Solana Node Manager”)
 - 🧪 Tested on both testnet and mainnet